puppetlabs/trapperkeeper-authorization/README.md

 This library supports several 4 types of entries:

-* allow: if the entry matches the incoming request host name, then the request will be allowed access
+* `allow`: if the entry matches the incoming request host name, then the request will be allowed access
-* allow-ip: if the entry matches the incoming IP address, then the request will be allowed access
+* `allow-ip`: if the entry matches the incoming IP address, then the request will be allowed access
-* deny: if the entry matches the incoming request host name, then the resource access will be denied
+* `deny`: if the entry matches the incoming request host name, then the resource access will be denied
-* deny-ip: if the entry matches the incoming request IP address, then the resource access will be denied
+* `deny-ip`: if the entry matches the incoming request IP address, then the resource access will be denied

 ### Restricting access by name

 This library supports those different possibilities:
 * _exact name_: `www.domain.org`, only host with this exact name will trigger a match
 * _wildcard name_: `*.domain.org`, only hosts whose name will be under domain.org will match
-* _regex_: '(this-host|other-host)\.domain\.org', only hosts whose name matches this regex will match
+* _regex_: `(this-host|other-host)\.domain\.org`, only hosts whose name matches this regex will match
-* _backreferences_: '$1.domain.org', in combination with rule set as regex
+* _backreferences_: `$1.domain.org`, in combination with rule set as regex

 ### Restricting access by IP addresses

 The library supports both IPv6 and IPv4.
-* _exact IP_: '192.168.1.1', only this IP address will match
+* _exact IP_: `192.168.1.1`, only this IP address will match
-* _ip network_: '192.168.0.0/24', only IP in this network will match
+* _ip network_: `192.168.0.0/24`, only IP in this network will match
-* _wildcard ip_: '192.168.*', only IP in 192.168.0.0/16 will match
+* _wildcard ip_: `192.168.*`, only IP in 192.168.0.0/16 will match

 ## ACL